2017 San Francisco Giants season

 The 2017 San Francisco Giants season was the Giants' 135th season in Major League Baseball, their Diamond Jubilee in San Francisco since their move from New York following the 1957 season, and their 18th at AT&T Park.
 They finished in last place in the National League West with a record of 64–98, the worst record in the National League, as well as their worst record as a team since 1985.
 The Giants tied with the Detroit Tigers for the worst record in MLB.
-Incidentally, both teams had competed in the 2012 World Series five years earlier, which the Giants won.